facebook/react/compiler/forget/packages/babel-plugin-react-forget/src/__tests__/fixtures/compiler/error.invalid-useMemo-async-callback.expect.md

 ## Error

 ```
-[ReactForget] InvalidInput: useMemo callbacks may not be async or generator functions (2:4)
+[ReactForget] InvalidReact: useMemo callbacks may not be async or generator functions (2:4)
 ```